- ← Chapter 10. Developing with nix-shell

-Remember that building the GNU hello world package with
+Recall that building the GNU

 nix-build produces a

-above, the hello program is still working: therefore
+above, the hello program is still working.
+Therefore,

 derivation that depends upon the GNU

 In fact, nix-build automatically adds the

 are added under

 $ ls -l /nix/var/nix/gcroots/auto/ total 8 drwxr-xr-x 2 nix nix 4096 Aug 20 10:24 ./ drwxr-xr-x 3 nix nix 4096 Jul 24 10:38 ../ lrwxrwxrwx 1 nix nix 16 Jul 31 10:51 xlgz5x2ppa0m72z5qfc78b8wlciwvgiz -> /home/nix/result/

 not be garbage collected.

 Remove the indirect GC root from

 result becomes a dangling symlink.
-In the second

-case, the derivation is removed as well as the indirect root in
+In the second case, the derivation is removed as well as the indirect root in

-Running nix-collect-garbage after deleting the GC root or the indirect GC root, will remove the derivation from the store.
+Running nix-collect-garbage after deleting the GC root or the indirect GC root will remove the derivation from the store.

 11.4.
 Cleanup everything

-Same goes for profiles.
+The same holds for profiles.
 Manipulating the nix-env profile will create further generations.
 Old generations refer to old software, thus increasing duplication in the nix store after an upgrade.

 $ nix-channel --update $ nix-env -u --always $ rm /nix/var/nix/gcroots/auto/* $ nix-collect-garbage -d